Central Auckland, Tue, 29th May 2018

-One Day Practical Coaching Course - Wellington - Develop 9 of the top 10 leadership skills most important to management success according to Inc Magazine in this one-day practical coaching course.
+One Day Practical Coaching Course - 29 May 2018 - Auckland - Develop 9 of the top 10 leadership skills most important to management success according to Inc Magazine in this one-day practical coaching course.

 Team development creates enhanced synergy and winning teams that are tightly focussed and completely aligned.

 Everyone has more potential than they have time or capability to discover themselves.

 When ilume work with your teams, they discover their widest potential and put it to work for you.